VallejosGroup/VallejosGroup.github.io/README.md

-Our website is a [Jekyll](https://jekyllrb.com) site adapted from the [al-folio](https://github.com/alshedivat/al-folio) theme to be more suitable for research groups and supports [Tailwind CSS](https://tailwindcss.com) for responsive and modern web design. *However*, none of this needs to be known (or understood) in order to be able to make edits to the site.
+Our website is a [Jekyll](https://jekyllrb.com) site adapted from the [al-folio](https://github.com/alshedivat/al-folio) theme to be more suitable for research groups and supports [Tailwind CSS](https://tailwindcss.com) for responsive and modern web design.
+Crucially, none of this needs to be known (or understood) in order to be able to make edits to the site.

+If you are uncertain if what you have done is correct, please feel free to contact me (Nathan/@nathansam), or push to a branch and open a pull request tagging me.

 The website is hosted at https://vallejosgroup.github.io.